 Gordon monitors the practice quality standards, programming and organisation of project design teams.

-REBECCA CADIE BArch DipArch ARIAS RIBARebecca Cadie trained at the MacIntosh School of Architecture, Glasgow University and worked in Glasgow, Edinburgh, Sussex and London prior to joining the practice in 1999.
-She has a particular interest and expertise developed in ecclesiastical buildings and is working towards conservation accreditation.
-She serves on church property committees at National and Diocesan level for several denominations.
-Through her lead several members of the staff have developed expertise in church repair and new project work.
+Rebecca Cadie trained at the MacIntosh School of Architecture, Glasgow University and worked in Glasgow, Edinburgh, Sussex and London prior to joining the practice in 1999.
+She has a particular interest and expertise developed in ecclesiastical buildings and has Advanced level RIAS Conservation Accreditation.
+She serves on church property committees at national and diocesan level for several denominations.
+Through her lead several members of the staff have developed expertise in church repair and conservation area assessments for town centre planning.

 Rebecca is responsible for managing the practice continued professional development (CPD) programme and mentors our students and trainees.